Minimum Admissions Requirements for the RN-BSN at UTHealth

 A: Yes, for some courses.
-RN-BSN students can be conditionally admitted pending successful completion of the prerequisites by the end of the second semester.
+RN-BSN students can be conditionally admitted pending successful completion of the prerequisites by the end of the First semester.
 This provision is not allowed for the statistics or sciences prerequisites – those courses must be completed prior to starting the program.
 If the prerequisites are not completed by the time required, you may be administratively withdrawn from the program.

 Q: How can I find out if the courses I plan to take will satisfy the prerequisite requirements?